PTRRupprecht/Spikefinder-Elephant/README.md

 0. Install tensorflow and [Keras](https://keras.io/) in a Python 3 environment (e.g. [Anaconda]( https://www.continuum.io/downloads))

-1. Download train and test data of the Spikefinder competition into folders relative to this root folder: spikefinder.test/ spikefinder.train/
+1. (not required) Download train and test data of the Spikefinder competition into folders relative to this root folder: spikefinder.test/ spikefinder.train/